AzAuth

 Response

-Returns the user with his various information, and the unique token which can be used to verify the connection or to disconnect.
+Returns the user and the unique token that can be used to verify the connection or to log out.

 {